Cost of Laminate Countertops in 2024: Detailed Breakdown

 Kitchen

-Laminate kitchen countertops cost $600 to $2,400 on average.
+Laminate kitchen countertops cost between $600 and $3,200 on average, factoring in both materials and installation.
 The higher costs are due to the amount of space kitchen countertops use up.
 Most kitchens have 30 to 40 square feet of countertops, depending on the kitchen size and whether it has an island or peninsula.
 The cost to remodel a kitchen also increases if you install a sink or backsplash.

 Bathroom

-Laminate bathroom countertops cost $120 to $720 on average.
-Most bathrooms only need between 6 and 12 square feet of counter space, depending on whether it’s a main or guest bathroom.
+Laminate bathroom countertops cost $120 to $960 on average.
+Most bathrooms only need between six and 12 square feet of counter space, depending on whether it’s a main or guest bathroom.
 Laminate bathroom countertops must also be high quality and resist moisture and delamination.
 Consider these factors as you estimate the cost to remodel a bathroom.

 Outdoor

-If you’re installing laminate countertops in an outdoor kitchen, expect to pay $240 to $1,200 on average.
-Like in bathrooms, outdoor laminate countertops need to be able to handle moisture.
+If you’re installing laminate countertops in an outdoor kitchen, expect to pay $600 to $3,200 on average.
+Like in bathrooms, outdoor laminate countertops need to be able to handle moisture to ensure you’re not paying for laminate countertop repair prematurely.
 You can help them last longer by installing them in a covered or protected area, such as beneath a pavilion or on a covered porch.

 The cost to install laminate countertops ranges depending on the local material costs and labor prices in your region.